EmirYumrukkaya/VetClinicApp/README.md

 # 🐾 Vet Clinic Management App

-A fully functional veterinary clinic management system built with React and Vite.
+A functional veterinary clinic management system built with React and Vite.
 This frontend-only application includes all core features implemented at the UI level, providing a complete user experience without a backend.
 Designed for efficiency, clarity, and usability, this app helps veterinary staff manage appointments, patients, and treatment statuses with ease.

 ---